-DMS 4354--Cardiac Sonography
+DMS 4354--Intermediate Cardiac Sonography

-Cardiac anatomy, physiology, and hemodynamics will be the foci of this course.
-Laboratory tests, signs, and symptoms of cardiac disease will be discussed.
+Cardiac anatomy, physiology, and hemodynamics will be the focus of this course.
+Laboratory tests, and signs and symptoms of cardiac disease will be discussed.
 Scanning techniques and protocols for pediatric and adult procedures will be included.